2020 GMC Sierra HD can tow 30,000 pounds and see right through its trailer

 Towing, you may have guessed, is a big reason people consider heavy-duty pickups, so GMC has loaded the Sierra HD with a laundry list of trailering technologies and electronic traction and stability control acronyms and even integrations with the ProGrade Trailering System's in-vehicle Trailering App.

-However, I'm most impressed by the new camera-based trailering technologies.
+I'm most impressed, however, by the new camera-based trailering technologies.
 The Sierra HD boasts a ridiculous 15 selectable camera views and a class-first Rear Camera Mirror that allow the driver to get the best view of the road around the large pickup and its payload.
 None of those 15 views is more impressive than the "Transparent Trailer" mode that stitches together views from two tailgate cameras and an accessory remote camera mounted at the back of the trailer to make the trailer appear invisible when viewed through the dashboard display.
+It's like your very own x-ray machine that lets you see through the trailer you're towing.

 Easier to work and live with